 On this day, four years ago, I gave birth to my second child.
 I witnessed and experienced bringing another precious, miraculous life into this world and into my heart and soul, forever.
 Our gentle, loving and so very sweet, little warrior, Aston.

 Our first nine months together were not easy.
-My lupus, yes I speak of this illness like I possess it somehow, decided to painfully challenge us throughout my pregnancy.
-I spent a lot of time at the doctor and in the hospital as a high-risk patient.
+My lupus, yes I speak of this illness as if I possess it somehow, decided to painfully challenge us throughout my pregnancy.
+I spent much time at the doctor’s and in the hospital as a high-risk patient.

-Something very powerful happened.
+Something compelling happened.
 A calmness took over and replaced my fear.
-I trusted, in that moment, that I was meant to be a healthy mother of our two boys.
+I trusted, at that moment, that I was meant to be a healthy mother of our two boys.
 I trusted that everything was going to be okay.
 One of the specialists, who had spent time with me during a lot of this said something and it really stuck with me.
 It really connected me to Aston even deeper.
 This doctor had witnessed a lot of the dramatic scenarios Aston and I endured and thankfully, survived, together.
-He looked deep in my eyes and he said, ” All of this suffering and all of these challenges, will make your Aston a very strong boy.
-He will get through anything, just as I will get through this darkness.
+He looked deep into my eyes and said, ” All of this suffering and all of these challenges, will make your Aston a very strong boy.
+He will get through anything, just as you will get through this darkness right now.

 A strong boy; that is an understatement.

 Aston spent much of his first two years of life in and out of hospitals and doctor’s offices.
 His big brother never wanted to leave his side and was with us on every visit.
 He stood by him and comforted him through every test, every procedure, and every moment.
 He would make painful faces and contort his body to match Aston’s in an attempt to reassure him that he was not alone.
 He would say, “I feel the pain you are feeling and we will get through this, baby Aston.”
 Every time Aston had to wear a Band-Aid, Pierce would put one on in the same place just so that Aston would feel better about wearing one.

 The bond between these two only strengthens with time.